asengupta/avishek.net/_posts/2021-08-13-geometry-of-multivariate-gaussian.md

 draft: false
 ---

-Continuing from the roadmap set out in [Road to Gaussian Processes]({% post_url 2021-04-17-road-to-gaussian-processes %}), we begin with the geometry of the central object which underlies this Machine Learning Technique, the **Multivariate Gaussian** distribution.
+Continuing from the roadmap set out in [Road to Gaussian Processes]({% post_url 2021-04-17-road-to-gaussian-processes %}), we begin with the geometry of the central object which underlies this Machine Learning Technique, the **Multivariate Gaussian Distribution**.
 We will study its form to build up some geometric intuition around its interpretation.

 To do this, we will cover the following preliminaries.